 Ruth G. Gebremedhin

 Hello!
 My name is Ruth.
-I am a fourth year Ph.D. candidate in Electrical and Computer Engineering at New York University's Tandon School of Engineering.
+I am a fifth year Ph.D. candidate in Electrical and Computer Engineering at New York University's Tandon School of Engineering.
 I research the wireless physical layer as part of the NYU Wireless center where I am advised by Prof. Thomas L Marzetta.
 I completed my B.S. in Electrical Engineering (Computer Science Minor) at NYU Abu Dhabi and M.S. in Electrical Engineering at NYU Tandon.

 My research focuses on the physics of communication theory.
 I am interested in wave propagation, information theory, and machine learning algorithms for wireless communication.
 I previously worked on virtual reality and haptic feedback for telepresence and teleoperation.
 Besides research, I like learning languages, listening to podcasts, and playing with mechanical puzzles.